rolliyer/test-github-actions/EDP-147-chargebee-architecture.md

 ### 4.6 Monthly Dimension Locks

-These three TABLE models read from `fact_cb_active_subscription_month_official` and perform point-in-time SCD2 joins.
+These three TABLE models read from `fact_cb_subscription_month_close_official` and perform point-in-time SCD2 joins.
 They lock dimension attributes at month-end so downstream analytics don't have to.

 | Model | SCD2 Source | What It Locks |
 |---|---|---|